Publishing

 To be able to see anything in a published catalog, it must contain a dataset with a public status (listed publicly) or have an external data harvest activated.
 You can manage publication status and activate/unactivate external data harvests on dataset level.
 Click on the publication button for the dataset to make it listed publicly.

-Some versions of EntryScape have automatic revision history of catalogs, datasets, distributions etc. You can access the revision history in the three-point menu for catalogs and distributions.
+Some versions of EntryScape have automatic revision history of catalogs, datasets, distributions etc. You can access the revision history for a catalog, dataset, data service etc by clicking the button "Revisions.

 If you are a group manager or admin, you can use the Revision history to roll back/restore and earlier version of metadata description for the chosen entity.